mjoblin/neotiles/docs/index.rst

 a more brightly-colored block.

 neotiles simplifies this by splitting your matrix into independent rectangular tiles.
-Each tile is given some input data, which the tile can use to set set the color of its own pixels as desired.
+Each tile is given some input data which the tile can use to set set the color of its own pixels.

 With neotiles, the above example can now be treated as 3 separate tiles, each with its own mini-matrix of pixels always starting at (0, 0):